 34th Street

-Late freshman year, my best friend and fellow music lover Jamie Reinstein and I were reading the school paper one day, and suddenly got to thinking that we could do as good a job as the current crop of record reviewers (not that they were bad at all--even today, I am impressed at the caliber of writing by that bunch of college kids).
-So we walked over to the Daily Pennsylvanian offices at 40th and Walnut, and offered our services to Bill Duchan, the music editor of 34th Street, the DP's Thursday entertainment supplement.
-Bill liked our samples, and put us to work straight away.
+I was reading the school paper one day late freshman year, and got to thinking that I probably could do as good a job as the current crop of record reviewers (not that they were bad at all; even today, I am impressed at the caliber of writing by that bunch of college kids).
+So I walked over to the Daily Pennsylvanian offices at 40th and Walnut, and offered my services to Bill Duchan, the music editor of 34th Street, the DP's Thursday entertainment supplement.
+Bill liked my samples, and put me to work straight away.

 Within a few weeks, Bill suggested that I take over as Music Editor for the following school year.
 Though flattered, I was concerned that I was inexperienced, and also, I was worried that it would eat too much of my study time; I declined the offer.